Oral Cancer Screening

 If caught early, 90% of oral cancer cases are curable.
 Early identification of potentially malignant lesions and accurate identification by biopsy are significant factors in decreasing patient morbidity and mortality.

 In the past three decades there has been a 60% increase in oral cancer in adults under the age of 40.
-Risk factors include tobacco use, frequent alcohol consumption, a compromised immune system, a past history of cancer, and the presence of Human Papilloma Virus (HPV).
+Risk factors include tobacco use, frequent alcohol consumption, a ompromised immune system, a past history of cancer, and the presence of Human Papilloma Virus (HPV).

 Staying mindful of oral cancer, its symptoms and regularly screening for it are all important steps to improving the survival rates from this disease with early detection.